stakater/application/README.md

 All notable changes to this project will be documented here

+## v1.1.13
+- Fix: fix templating error in `Deployment.envFrom.secretRef`, fixes an `error converting YAML to JSON` error when `application.deployment.envfrom[].name` is set.
 ## v1.1.12
 - Fix: add `probes` key back to deployment
 ## v1.1.11